 6. Manage Your Stress: Find other ways to manage your stress, other than eating chocolate.
 Make a list of all the non food ways you can comfort yourself during emotional times.
 One that I turn to every time is exercise.

-Whether it be going to a yoga class, a walk on the beach, or a boxing class at the gym.
-A saying I once hear was that you change your psychology by changing your physiology.
-In other words get your body moving to get your head out of that negative space.
+Whether it be going to a yoga class, a walk on the beach, or a boxing class at the gym – these are things I turn to on a regular basis to manage my stress.
+A saying I once heard was that you change your psychology by changing your physiology.
+In other words you have to get your body moving to get out of your head and back into being in the moment.

 TIP: If you’re skipping meals, either intentionally or out of habit, you might have noticed that your sweet cravings increase, especially in the lead up to the hangries where you feel like you could scoff a entire box of chocolate bars.
 To keep you chocolate cravings under control, avoid skipping meals and get into the habit of meal planning instead.

 How To Manage Chocolate Cravings